 Let’s look at an example:

-On the buyer side, you can see someone willing to buy 700 shares at no more than $2.55 per share.
-On the seller side, you can see someone wanting to sell 150 of their shares at no less than $2.58 per share.
+On the buyer side, you can see an order to buy 700 shares at no more than $2.55 per share.
+On the seller side, you can see an order to sell 150 shares at no less than $2.58 per share.
 The difference between what buyers are willing to pay and what sellers are willing to accept at any given time on the market is called the 'spread’.